-Instead of receiving a general treatment approach, at TiOS, your therapist specializes in treating your particular condition.
-These therapists have advanced, hands-on skills that can help relieve your pain and get your injured muscles, tissues and spinal structures moving again.
-Instead of a single school of thought, patients can access specialists with a variety of skills who can match the best treatments to your particular problem.
+At TiOS, our therapist specializes in treating your particular condition, unlike a general overall approach of other therapists.
+Our therapists have advanced hands-on skills that can help relieve your pain and get your injured muscles, tissues and skeletal structures moving again.
+Instead of a broad approach, patients can access specialists with a variety of skills who can match the best treatments to your particular problem.

 - Range of Motion